 The Model D has aluminum front legs and steel rear legs.
 On the other hand, the Model E has welded steel construction throughout.
 It is common knowledge that steel has more structural strength than aluminum.
 Steel is strong and less likely to warp, deform or bend underweight, force or heat.
 However, steel has a 2.5 times higher density than aluminum, so it is heavier than aluminum.

-The Model E has a better finish as compared to the Concept2 Model E. While the Model D has a single powder coat, the Model E has a double powder coat with a glossy finish.
+The Model E has a better finish as compared to the Model D. The latter has a single powder coat while the former has a double powder coat with a glossy finish.

-This makes it more durable.
+This makes the Model E more durable.
 But don’t get me wrong, the Model D is capable of lasting as long as a decade.
 But the Model E is slightly better.
 This is the reason Model E is better suited for commercial use in gyms and fitness clubs.